nsrau/azure-docs.it-it/articles/cosmos-db/stored-procedures-triggers-udfs.md

 ## <a name="triggers"></a>Trigger

-Questa sezione descrive i due tipi di trigger:
+Azure Cosmos DB supporta due tipi di trigger:

 ### <a name="pre-triggers"></a>Pre-trigger